The University of Tulsa works to establish meaningful institution-to-institution relationships for the benefit of TU students, faculty and staff.

 - CGE will make sure the document is signed and sent to the appropriate parties.

 Every agreement should have at least one designated TU contact.
-The designated contact(s) will be required to submit a brief annual report to the Vice Provost for Global Education summarizing activities completed under the terms of the international agreement.
+The designated contact(s) will be required to submit a brief annual report to the CGE summarizing activities completed under the terms of the international agreement.